How to Prevent Clostridium with Vaccines

 Share this post on:

 As cattle start to be turned out to pasture, it’s a good time to think about how to deal with clostridium and the problems it can bring to your operation.
-Having a sound clostridial vaccine strategy will help you manage and prevent issues for your herd.
+Having a sound clostridial vaccine strategy will help you prevent and manage issues for your herd.

 Clostridium is a large spore forming gram positive bacteria.
 It can produce endotoxin which will cause severe tissue damage.
 Both black leg and tetanus are the result of endotoxins that are produced from bacteria.